IvanovnaM/Bank/README.md

 • A specific call will fetch all the accounts: the name and their current balance. • APIs will use JSON payloads when applicable.

-• Use in-memory database as a backing store.
+• Use in-memory database as a backing stores.
 Recommendations

 • Use any technologies you feel comfortable with, but it is recommended you set up your project using Spring Boot.